 The Seventh Session of the Hague Conference, comprised of 15 European countries and Japan, adopted the Statute of the Hague Conference on Private International Law in 1951.
 It went into effect July 15, 1955.
 The lofty purpose of the Hague conference “is to work for the progressive unification of the rules of private international law.”

-INTERNATIONALLY RECOGNIZED EXPERTS ON TRANSNATIONAL LITIGATION PROCEDURES
+SPECIALIZING IN TRANSNATIONAL LITIGATION PROCEDURES

 FREQUENTLY ASKED QUESTIONS